 You can always take screenshot using the print screen option or 3rd party tools like the snipping tool in Windows.
-But what if you can take the screenshot of only the game view in Unity?
-In this tutorial, we will see how to take the screenshot of your game view using code and save it as a PNG file in your assets folder.
+Unity allows you to take screenshots using Code and the Unity recorder.
+In this tutorial, we will see the following

 - Create a new empty game object called “take_screenshot”.